davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 <center>* * *</center>

 Welcome back!
 How did it go?
-I'm guessing you're still stuck, but don't worry &mdash; we'll figure out what the problem is soon enough.
+I'm guessing you're still stuck, but don't worry &mdash; we'll sort this all out soon enough.

 If you repeatedly find yourself unable to solve a problem, and especially if all your solutions keep hitting the same set of dead ends, the next thing to do is to try proving the problem is impossible to solve in the first place.
 This is exactly what three researchers managed to do in the mid-1980s.
 In their paper *Impossibility of Distributed Consensus with One Faulty Process*, Fischer, Lynch and Paterson (the "FLP" in what later became known as the "FLP result") explained exactly why nobody could come up with a fault-tolerant consensus algorithm.